 There are different rules about what documents a person can see during or after a court hearing, which are discussed in this section, and about the extent to which the contents of any documents seen can be quoted or commented on in any report of the proceedings (which are discussed in a separate section below).
 The general rule is that where documents have been placed before a judge and referred to in the course of proceedings the media is entitled to have access to those documents in accordance with the open justice principle.
 This is subject to variations and restrictions according to the nature of the proceedings.
 5.1 ACCESS TO DOCUMENTS IN CIVIL PROCEEDINGS The general rule in civil proceedings is that documents relied on by the court in reaching its decision may be provided to third parties, though not the whole Court File.
 This may include Affidavits (a sworn statement of evidence by a witness or party) and Exhibits (documents appended to an affidavit, for whose origin and accuracy the person signing the affidavit has vouched), and any document disclosed in the proceedings which has been read out or referred to in a hearing in open court.
-Copies of documents used to begin proceedings, such as a Claim Form (what used to be called a Writ), a Defence (a statement of the grounds on which the claim is opposed) or an Appellant's Notice in the case of an appeal, are kept by the clerk of the court in the Court File, and may be shown to reporters and other members of the public on request, but custom and practice varies from court to court and the rules are not entirely clear.
+Copies of documents used to begin proceedings, such as a Claim Form, a Defence or an Appellant's Notice, are kept in the Court File, and may be shown to reporters and other members of the public on request, but custom and practice varies from court to court and the rules are not entirely clear.
 Court clerks are more likely to comply where the person asking is an accredited or recognised (e.g. because they work for the local paper) reporter, rather than a member of the public.
 However, the court will not provide other documents from the Court File.
 After the proceedings have been concluded, it is possible to apply to the court office to obtain (for a fee) a copy of a statement of case (but not any document filed with or attached to it) or a copy of the judgment or order made in public.
 Access to such documents may be restricted on the application of a party to the proceedings, in which case you will need to make an application (giving notice to that party) to have the order relaxed in order to see the document.